 Every time you return to the U.S.: Print out an electronic I-94 number at www.cbp.gov/i94 The Form I-94 is a record of your U.S. arrival/departure.
 Some Canadian land borders still provide paper I-94 cards.
 From now on, please print out your electronic I-94 record after each entry to the U.S. for your records.
 Carefully check your I-94 Arrival Record upon each admission to ensure the expiration date is correct.
 The “Admit until Date” on the I-94 Arrival Record is the date your status expires.

 Bumpy return?
-Normally students are admitted to the U.S. for Duration of Status (D/S).
+Normally students and exchange visitors are admitted to the U.S. for Duration of Status (D/S).
 D/S means you may stay inside the U.S. to complete you program of study, provided that you are following all the F-1/J-1 rules and regulations.
 Often, students who do not have all their documentation are admitted to the U.S. anyway, for 30 days.
 If you receive a form I-515A upon return, it is urgent that you contact the OISS immediately upon return to convert it to D/S. Failure to do so could result in a visa overstay and a violation of your F or J status.

 Automatic Revalidation of Visa: Reentering the U.S. with a valid I-94 and an expired visa.

 Under the automatic revalidation provision of immigration law, certain temporary visitors holding expired nonimmigrant visas who seek to return to the U.S. may be admitted at a U.S. port-of-entry by Customs and Border Protection (CBP), if they meet certain requirements, including, but not limited to the following:

 - Nonimmigrants who departed the United States for brief travel to Canada, Mexico, or an adjacent island (for F and J nonimmigrants) for thirty days or less;